IPCS(1P) POSIX Programmer's Manual IPCS(1P)

 CREATOR (a,c)

 The user name of the creator of the facility entry.
-If the user
+If the

-written using the format %d .
+creator shall be written using the format %d.

 CGROUP (a,c)